Wednesday, November 27, 2024

 As an ancestrally Nordic American, I have my own quasi-religious holidays, customs, and practices like Christmas and Halloween, which have been influenced by Norse culture.
 Rather than America being based on Maccabean-Pauline ideas, American culture is much more in line with the heroic cultures of the Greeks and Norseman.

-The reason why I emphasize Americanism is because American is a philosophy of life, which is at odds with the New Testament as an ism.
+The reason why I emphasize Americanism is because being American is a philosophy of life, which is at odds with the Pauline New Testament as an ism.
 I discuss this in the documents on my Google sites here and here.
 The philosophy of Americanism is largely based on American founding fathers like Thomas Jefferson and Ben Franklin, who were not perfect, they were flawed for sure, but they were definitely heroic and masculine men.
 They didn't embrace the idea of being supernaturally seeded by a god-husband as a male bride.
-Although Jefferson, as a Deist, did consider the ethical teachings of Jesus beneficial for forming an ethical American society, he completely rejected the Pauline ideology, as did Ben Franklin.
+Although Jefferson, as a Deist, did consider certain aspects of the ethical teachings of Jesus to be beneficial for forming an ethical American society, he completely rejected the Pauline ideology, as did Ben Franklin.

 Heroic Adventurism versus Leveling Docile Utopianism